mstoll1602/GreedyFrankWolfe/README.md

 In this repository four algorithms are implemented to address the multi-class problem (1):
  1. Convex splitting method, CS [4],
  2. Merriman-Bence-Osher scheme, MBO[2],
- 3. classic Frank-Wolfe method, FW [1],
+ 3. the Greedy Frank-Wolfe method, GFW [1],
- 4. our greedy version of FW, GFW [1].

 #### The Greedy Frank-Wolfe (GFW) method

 1. Choose a point $U_0 \in \Sigma$